anoma/nspec/docs/arch/node/types/engine.juvix.md

 # Engine

-An **engine** is a computational unit with a specific name and behaviour, plus an initial environment, which comprises the specific state, the mailbox cluster, the acquaintances, and the timers.
-The type of engines is `Engine`, instantiated with the types for the local states, the mailboxes' state, the time handles, the action-label action, and the precomputation.
+An **engine** is a computational unit with a specific name and [[Engine Behaviour|behaviour]], plus an initial [[Engine Environment|environment]], which comprises the specific state, the mailbox cluster, the acquaintances, and the timers.
+We refer to the type of engines as `Engine`, instantiated with the types for the local states, the mailboxes' state, the time handles, the action-label action, and the precomputation.
 We use the following notation to denote these type parameters:

 - `S` the type for the local states,
 - `M` the type for the mailboxes' state,